cornelia-schulz/lost-in-translation/src/pages/2019-01-11-detecting-user-locales-in-javascript-and-react/index.md

 * -- Geo IP
 * -- Accept-Language request header

 Geo IP refers to the method of locating a computer's geographic location by identifying its IP address.
 A lot of websites use Geo IP to guess the location users are visiting from.
-[IP Location Finder] (https://www.iplocation.net/ "IP Location Finder") is an easy demo for information that can be gathered that way.
+[IP Location Finder](https://www.iplocation.net/ "IP Location Finder") is an easy demo for information that can be gathered that way.

 This approach can be quite expensive to implement and it is not always accurate either.
 In today's world people travel a lot, which means their location doesn't necessarily represent their desired locale.